A dumb auto-complete model – trained on the entire Internet – can accomplish a remarkable number of tasks if you ask it nicely.

 In a nutshell, LLMs represent words using embeddings, and are trained to predict the most likely next word in a sequence using a model architecture called the transformer (Vaswani et al. 2017).
 A powerful feature of this type of model is that the embeddings representing the input sequence are iteratively updated based on which words appear nearby (a process called self-attention).
 This allows an LLM to flexibly represent words based on their context, which is useful in cases where the same word can mean different things in different contexts.
 For example, an LLM will represent the word “bill” differently depending on whether it appears in the phrase “sign the bill”, “foot the bill”, or “Hillary and Bill”.

-What’s remarkable is that if we have a model that is sufficiently good at predicting the next word in a sequence, we can adapt it to perform all sorts of text-as-data tasks, by creating a prompt that converts our desired task into a next-word prediction problem (Ornstein, Blasingame, and Truscott 2022).
-To show you how, we will use the text2data
+What’s remarkable is that if we have a model that is sufficiently good at predicting the next word in a sequence, we can adapt it to perform all sorts of text-as-data tasks, by creating a prompt that converts our desired task into a next-word prediction problem (Ornstein, Blasingame, and Truscott 2025).
+To show you how, we will use my promptr

-R package to create LLM prompts and submit them to OpenAI’s GPT-3.1 Let’s start by getting the R package set up.
+R package to create LLM prompts and submit them to OpenAI’s language models.1 Let’s start by getting the R package set up.

-package available, then you can install the package with the following line of code:
+PackageThe package is currently available on CRAN.
+You can install with the following line of code:

 Next, you will need an account with OpenAI.
 You can sign up for one here, after which you will need to generate an API key here.
 I recommend adding this API key as a variable in your operating system environment called OPENAI_API_KEY